brootaylor/brootaylor-v2/src/_content/pages/offline.md

 ---
-title: You're offline
+title: "You're offline"
-summary: It looks like you're offline.
+summary: "It looks like you're offline."
-bodyClass: offline
+bodyClass: "offline"
-date: 2019-11-01
+date: 2020-04-24T19:33:00
 hidden: true
+eleventyExcludeFromCollections: true
 ---

 It looks like you're offline.
 Fingers-crossed your connection to the internet will be sorted out soon.